julacosta9/responsive-portfolio/README.md

-# Portfolio
+# Responsive Portfolio

 ## Description

-Created a professional portfolio site using HTML and CSS following a set of specifications and a style guide.
+Created a professional portfolio responsive site using HTML, CSS, and Bootstrap.

 ## Installation